GenAICos/llmui-core/README_EN.md

 ### ✨ Multi-Model Consensus

-LLMUI Core uses a unique approach:
+LLMUI core uses a unique approach:
 1. **Workers analyze** the prompt in parallel
 2. **Merger synthesizes** responses into consensus
 3. **Superior quality** thanks to model diversity